 Dual vocational training

 Germany’s low level of youth unemployment compared to other European countries is partly the result of its system of dual vocational training, which differs from the purely school education that forms the route into working life in most countries.
-After finishing school, around half of young people in Germany embark on a course of training in one of the 350 state-recognised occupations for which accredited vocational training is required within the framework of the dual system.
+After finishing school, around half of young people in Germany embark on a course of training in one of the 326 occupations that are currently state-recognised and for which accredited vocational training is required within the framework of the dual system.
 The young people receive practical training within their companies on three to four weekdays, while on the other day(s) they receive theoretical instruction at a vocational school or college.
 A dual vocational training course generally lasts between two and three and a half years and the students receive pay.
-Every year in Germany around 500,000 new trainees train for a new profession.
+Every year in Germany around 500,000 new trainees learn a new profession, about two thirds of them through the dual vocational training scheme.

 Guaranteed high quality of training